decentralized-identity/bbs-signature/draft-bbs-signatures.md

 Inputs:

-- PK, octet string in output form from SkToPk, DpkToPk
+- PK, octet string in output form from SkToPk
 - (msg\[1\],...,msg\[L\]), octet strings (messages in input to Sign).
 - RIdxs, vector of unsigned integers (indices of revealed messages).
 - signature, octet string in output form from Sign